-They have a lot of fiber, making them an excellent natural laxative and helping to promote digestion.
-They also contain a wonderful nutrient: potassium.
-If you eat a banana a day, it will restore the necessary electrolytes to your intestinal tract.
-Likewise, it also contains fructooligosaccharides, a compound that forms bacteria (the good kind) in your intestine
+Eating a banana a day will help restore the necessary electrolytes to your intestinal tract.
+Bananas also contain fructooligosaccharides, a compound that forms bacteria (the good kind) in your intestine.

-Due to its high pectin levels, apples stimulate the intestines.
+Due to their high pectin levels, apples stimulate the intestines.
 They also provide fiber.
-Eat two or three raw apples a day to prevent constipation.
+Eat two or three raw apples a day to help prevent constipation.

-Eating cantaloupe in the morning for breakfast is an excellent way of starting the day because it is easy to digest (it practically moves directly to the intestines, not “staying” in the stomach).
+Eating cantaloupe in the morning for breakfast is an excellent way to start the day because it’s easy to digest.
+It practically moves directly to the intestines, not “staying” in the stomach.

-They are full of antioxidants and there are different types of them, some more delicious than others.
-Don’t forget to add strawberries, blueberries, cherries, or blackberries, just to name a few.
+Berries are full of antioxidants and there are different types of them, some more delicious than others.
+For example, consider including strawberries, blueberries, cherries or blackberries in your diet.

-This is the “number one laxative”, rich in potassium, vitamin A, fiber and iron.
-They simultaneously offer bacteria that is beneficial for the intestines, which are great at cleaning the colon.
+This is the “number one laxative” – rich in potassium, vitamin A, fiber and iron.
+Plums offer bacteria that is beneficial for the intestines, which are great at cleaning the colon.

 Unprocessed Apple Cider Vinegar

-Just like apples, they contain a lot of pectin, adding fiber to the digestive tract.
+Just like apples, carrots contain a lot of pectin, adding fiber to the digestive tract.
 They stimulate intestinal contractions and detoxify.

-Thanks to their component called quercetin, they are great at eliminating residue from the body.
+Thanks to their component called quercetin, they’re great at eliminating residue from the body.
 They also contain folic acid, vitamin E and C, potassium and fiber.

-A small portion of this small food provides selenium and allicin that helps cleanse the liver, removing toxins.
-Add raw garlic to your meals to also prevent stomach cancer.
+Just a small portion of garlic provides selenium and allicin that helps cleanse the liver, removing toxins.
+Adding raw garlic to your meals may also help prevent stomach cancer.

 Broccoli and cauliflower

-These oils are found in linseed, olive oil, avocado or hemp.
-They eliminate toxins and help lubricate intestine walls, making bowel movements easier.
+Omega-3 oils are found in linseed, olive oil, avocado or hemp.
+They eliminate toxins and help lubricate intestine walls, easing bowel movements.

 Leafy green vegetables

-Improves digestion and intestinal function, alleviates discomfort caused by hemorrhoids, reducing inflammation and repairing tissue.
+Coconut oil helps improve digestion and intestinal function, as well as alleviate discomfort caused by hemorrhoids, reducing inflammation and repairing tissue.
 Extra virgin is the best, which is unprocessed and raw.